2deviant/cHash/README.md

 # cHash
-cHash is a C hash table implementation.
+cHash is a hash table implementation in C.
 ## Use
 ### Code
 ```C